Graph Learning Is Suboptimal in Causal Bandits: INTRODUCTION

 In causal bandits, the focus of this paper, dependencies are captured by a causal graph over the variables, with one node designated as the reward.
 Actions correspond to interventions on subsets of variables, after which the agent observes the reward along with the values of non-intervened variables.
 Exploiting this causal structure and the additional observations has been shown to significantly accelerate learning \cite{lattimore2016causal, CUCB-lu2020regret}.

 A common assumption in much of the causal bandit literature is knowledge of the full causal graph.
 Although progress has been made in developing scalable causal discovery methods \cite{discovery1-glymour2019review, discovery2-vowels2022d, discovery3-lam2022greedy, discovery4-shahverdikondori2024qwo, discovery5-mokhtarian2025recursive}, such methods typically require full knowledge of observational or interventional distributions and remain imperfect.
 Therefore, in practice it is more likely that the structure of the causal graph is unknown.
-Under causal sufficiency (i.e., no unobserved variables), it was shown that the optimal action is an intervention on all parents of the reward node \cite{pomis-lee2018structural}.
-Consequently, prior work has focused on identifying the parent set and then applying standard regret-minimization algorithms to it, or attempting to simultaneously learn the parents and minimize regret.
+Under causal sufficiency (i.e., no unobserved variables) and for agents that can intervene on subsets of nodes, it was shown that the optimal action is an intervention on all parents of the reward node \cite{pomis-lee2018structural}.
+Consequently, prior work has focused on identifying the parent set and then applying standard regret-minimization algorithms to it, or attempting to simultaneously learn the parents and minimize regret \cite{unknwon-tree-lu2021causal, mikhail-konobeev2025causal, linear4-unknown-peng2025asymmetric, elahi2024partial}.

+In this work, we ask whether identifying the parent set is indeed optimal for regret minimization.
+We show that, with no assumptions on the underlying generating model and for the worst-case regret minimization, even when the graph over non-reward variables is fully known, parent identification is sub-optimal.

+It is important to note that our analysis does not impose any structural assumptions (e.g., linearity) on the causal model and focuses on hard interventions, where the agent sets fixed values for a subset of variables.
+Our results are specific to this setting.
+In contrast, some related works consider other classes of interventions, such as those that modify conditional distributions \cite{pure2-sen2017identifying,simoes2025minimal}, and our conclusions may not directly extend to those scenarios.